AutoResearch/autora/docs/contribute/module.md

 ### Step 2 (Optional): Add Tests

 It is highly encouraged to add unit tests to ensure your code is working as intended.
 These can be [doctests](https://docs.python.org/3/library/doctest.html) or test cases in `tests/test_your_contribution_name.py`.
-For example, if you are implementing an experiment sampler, you may rename and modify the ``tests/test_experimentalist_sampler_example.py``.
+For example, if you are implementing a sampler experimentalist, you may rename and modify the ``tests/test_experimentalist_sampler_example.py``.

 *Note: Tests are required if you wish that your feature becomes part of the main